 \section{Conclusion}

-We presented \textsc{GraphMend}, a source-level compiler technique for PyTorch that systematically eliminates common FX graph breaks before execution.
-By restructuring code constructs such as dynamic control flow and Python I/O operations, \textsc{GraphMend} reduces fragmentation in the compilation pipeline and enables larger unified graphs to be captured by TorchDynamo.
-Our evaluation across a diverse suite of Hugging Face models demonstrates that \textsc{GraphMend} removes nearly all fixable breaks and consistently improves runtime efficiency, with substantial latency and throughput gains on modern GPUs.
+We present \textsc{GraphMend}, a compiler technique for PyTorch that systematically eliminates common FX graph breaks.
+By restructuring code constructs such as data-dependent control flow, Python side effects, and validation guards, it reduces fragmentation in the compilation pipeline and enables TorchDynamo to capture larger, unified graphs.
+Our evaluation across 27 Hugging Face models shows that we remove 73\% of all graph breaks, achieving up to 26$\times$ cold-start speedup and up to ~15\% throughput improvement on NVIDIA GPUs.